Q: What is Amazon Systems Manager?

 Maintenance windows can be scheduled for a recurring date (e.g. Weekly on Tuesdays at 22:00:00 or 1st Sunday of every month at 22:00:00).
 You can define your schedule using cron or rate expression.

-Q: What is AWS Systems Manager Distributor?
+Q: What is Amazon Systems Manager Distributor?

-Distributor is an AWS Systems Manager feature that enables you to securely store and distribute software packages in your organization.
+Distributor is an Amazon Systems Manager feature that enables you to securely store and distribute software packages in your organization.
 You can use Distributor with existing Systems Manager features like Run Command and State Manager to control the lifecycle of the packages running on your instances.

 Q: What are the benefits of using Distributor?

 Distributor helps you scale software package rollouts by enabling standardization of package distribution.
-By using Distributor with AWS Systems Manager Run Command and State Manager, you eliminate the need to build and maintain your own package distribution and installation tooling.
+By using Distributor with Amazon Systems Manager Run Command and State Manager, you eliminate the need to build and maintain your own package distribution and installation tooling.
 Distributor also simplifies software package management by using a centralized repository for all of your packages.
 Distributor supports the use of IAM policies, providing full control over who can create and update packages.
 Distributor also helps enable secure software package distribution, because your packages are encrypted in storage and all communication between Distributor and your instance is signed and encrypted.

 Q: Who should use Distributor?